 This was a pretty easy for us.
 From all our experiences in medical billing, we just documented our experiences starting a billing business and all the topics related to it.
 I provided research when needed and posted our content on the site.
 We also covered other related topics that we felt would be an interest to visitors and help answer their questions.

 My advice if you are considering starting a website or blog, think about subjects you can write a lot about and create a lot of good content.
 A topic that appeals to you and you know well or want to learn.
-The step-by-step guide provided by the service we used, Site Build It, walked us through how to find a topic.
+The step-by-step guide provided by the service we used, Solo Build It, walked us through how to find a topic.
 Think about your background, profession, training, interests, hobbies, etc.

 2. Demand & Competition